-For the year ended December 31, 2011, our working capital decreased \$11.4 million from \$47.3 million at December 31, 2010 to \$36.0 million at December 31, 2011.
-The decrease in working capital is primarily due to the use of cash for acquisitions during 2011, for which a significant amount of the purchase prices were allocated to goodwill and other intangible assets (see further details above and in Note 2 to the Consolidated Financial Statements).
-As of December 31, 2011, we had no long-term debt or short-term borrowings outstanding.
-We believe that cash generated from operations and borrowings available under our Credit Agreement (\$34.5 million of available borrowings as of December 31, 2011) will be sufficient to fund our working capital and other requirements for at least the next twelve months.
+For the year ended December 31, 2012, our working capital increased \$13.2 million from \$36.0 million at December 31, 2011 to \$49.1 million at December 31, 2012.
+The increase in working capital is primarily due to cash generated from operations during 2012.
+As of December 31, 2012, we had no long-term debt or short-term borrowings outstanding.
+We believe that cash generated from operations and borrowings available under our Credit Agreement (\$50.0 million of available borrowings as of December 31, 2012) will be sufficient to fund our working capital and other requirements for at least the next twelve months.

-As of December 31, 2011, the amount of cash and cash equivalents held outside of the U.S. by foreign subsidiaries was \$3.1 million.
+As of December 31, 2012, the amount of cash and cash equivalents held outside of the U.S. by foreign subsidiaries was \$4.8 million.
 At the present time, we do not anticipate repatriating these balances to fund domestic operations.
 We would be required to accrue for and pay taxes in the U.S. in the event we decided to repatriate these funds.